-A packed events calendar also includes a list of private gardens that open to the public and organised tours of the Arboretum in spring when the rhododendrons are in full bloom and in autumn to capture the tree foliage in all its glory.
+A varied events calendar includes workshops with resident artists and organised tours of the Arboretum in autumn to capture the tree foliage in all its glory.
 Check out the full programme and booking details.

 Pre-book your visit to the Arboretum.

 From the monk’s cell garden filled with herbs, flowers and vegetables to the 13-acres of newly rejuvenated Arts and Crafts gardens, Mount Grace, Britain’s most complete surviving Carthusian monastery, is glorious to visit at any time of the year.